 Eggnog Layer Cake

 Print

-A slice of eggnog cake on a white serving plate
+A slice of frosted eggnog layer cake on a white plate.

+Eggnog Layer Cake